rust-lang/rust/README.md

 [Visual Studio]: https://visualstudio.microsoft.com/downloads/

-(If you're installing cmake yourself, be careful that “C++ CMake tools for Windows” doesn't get included under “Individual components”.)
+(If you're installing CMake yourself, be careful that “C++ CMake tools for Windows” doesn't get included under “Individual components”.)

 With these dependencies installed, you can build the compiler in a `cmd.exe`